The 5 Scrum values and how to implement them

 The first and most foundational Scrum value is commitment.

-Team members must own up to their commitments and do what they say they are going to do.
-It’s also important to not overcommit, or take on more than you conceivably can, as this will affect the rest of your team.
+Team members must own up to their work and the challenges they have been tasked with.
+It’s also important to not overcommit, or take on more than you conceivably can, as this will affect the rest of your team and its stakeholders.

-When you take ownership of a project, you need the courage to take it in the right direction, sometimes in spite of input from your managers, clients, or executives.
+When taking ownership of a project, the most effective team members have the courage to take it in the right direction, sometimes in spite of input from managers, clients, or executives.

-This means asking hard questions of each other, stakeholders, and the product owner whenever discussing the product backlog or Sprint.
+This means asking hard questions of each other, stakeholders, and the product owner whenever discussing the product backlog or work of the Sprint.

-Scrum is about continuous improvement.
-That means forging new paths — not blindly following old processes because that’s the way it’s always been done.
+Scrum is about continuous improvement throughout the project management process.
+That means forging new paths — not blindly performing the work in a way “it’s always been done”.

-The value of focus in Scrum is twofold.
+The value of a team’s focus in Scrum is twofold.
 First, you need to focus by limiting your Sprints to clearly achievable goals.

 Second, once you’re in a Sprint, you use unrelenting focus to finish everything you set out to do, quickly.

-The daily Scrum meeting is the perfect example of how important focus is to the Scrum.
+The daily, 90-second Scrum meeting is the perfect example of how important focus is to the Scrum.
 You only cover three things: